pyccel/pyccel/docs/classes.md

 ## Class Methods

 -   Pyccel now supports Class Methods and Interfaces.
--   In Pyccel, class attributes can be initialized within any method of the class.
+-   In Pyccel, class attributes can be initialised within any method of the class.
 -   Pyccel enables classes to be passed as arguments to methods and functions and returned with modified data.
 -   The first parameter of the Class Method should always be named `self`.